hsaturn/synth/README.md

 cd  bin/synth
 ./synth ../../tests/song.synth

-In that case, (yet) synth mush be launched from bin/synth because the frequencies file is read from the current directory.
+In that case, the frequencies.def file must exist in the current folder (yet) So, synth binary file mush be launched from bin/synth because the frequencies file is read from the current directory.

 Example of a engine noise that accelerates